Tag Archives: tongariro crossing

 New Zealanders are super cool and very helpful too.

 Well … done with that.
-Lucy asked me … what makes me want to do this?
-And I said … hmmm, I just wanna get over this.
-This curiosity bugs me … and she laughed.
+Lucy asked me … what makes me decide to do this?
+And I said “hmmm, I just wanna get over this.
+This curiosity bugs me” and she laughed.

-I was tired … near to the ‘I want to give up’ mode.
-But this place even in its worst weather is uniquely beautiful and I couldn’t help wondering to myself … how would this place look like if the weather is beautiful?
+I was tired … near to the point of ‘I want to give up’ mode.
+I kept reminding myself that if I quit in the middle of the trail, I have to pay NZ500.
+The cost to rescue you out of this place.
+But this place even in its worst weather is uniquely beautiful and I couldn’t help wondering to myself, how would this place look like if the weather is beautiful?

 It was all foggy and raining the whole journey down towards the carpark and I didn’t take many photos as I was super-super exhausted.
 This trail is not for beginners but maybe for intermediate trekkers.
 You need to be well prepared if you decided to do the crossing.
 It was so hard for me and I still have sore muscles all over my body now (after 3 days).

-Would I do this again?
-Yes … I definitely would do this again maybe in December when summer is here.
+I am not done yet with this place.
+I definitely would do this again maybe in December when summer is here.
 I want to capture the beautiful landscape of this place in its most beautiful setting but I am gonna make sure that my body is fit enough to do this … so that I could see more and enjoy more of this place.

-I took the next day bus to Wellington with a victory and blessed feeling.
-Alhamdullilah, thank you oh Allah for giving me the opportunity and the will to do this.
-I love it …
+I took the next day bus to Wellington with a victory and a bliss feeling.
+Alhamdullilah.

-I plan to explore more of NZ during this 3 years, taking it slowly and meaningfully.
+I plan to explore more of NZ during these 3 years, taking it slowly and meaningfully.
 Learning to improve me … while inspiring my children and people around me to do more in life than just merely living.
-Anybody can do this … just do it, no excuses.
+Anybody can do this.
+Just do it, no excuses, please.

 Bye for now